Looking for a place to just get away from it all for a weekend? These Minnesota road trips have something for everyone!

 Lake Pepin sits between the Minnesota and Wisconsin border about one hour southeast of the Twin Cities.
 Enjoy views of Lake Pepin from its western shore in Minnesota at Frontenac State Park.
 Birdwatchers love the Sand Point Trail which offers great views of some of the nearly 300 bird types found in the park!
 If you love being on the water, Lake Pepin is known for boating, fishing and sailing too.

 After the end of a day of exploring, visit one of the many wineries in the area.
 For a feel of Italy, visit Villa Bellezza’s stunning wine tasting room and onsite restaurant.
+Also nearby in Nelson is the Stone Barn pizza farm and Nelson Creamery with locally made ice cream.

 Great for: Hiking, fishing, birding, boating, sailing, apple picking, art studios, and wine tasting.